ChorusOne/celo-light-client/README.md

 Implementation of celo light client in rust compilable to wasm.
 It is written to be integrated with CosmWasm readily, and is optimized to run in a constrained environment of a smart contract.

 ## How to?
-In order to run the light client example you need to spawn [celo-blockchain](https://github.com/celo-org/celo-blockchain) node.
+NOTE: In order to run the light client example you need to spawn [celo-blockchain](https://github.com/celo-org/celo-blockchain) node.

 ### Quick setup (via `docker-compose`)
 ```